github/codeql/docs/language/learn-ql/java/dataflow.rst

 Using global data flow
 ~~~~~~~~~~~~~~~~~~~~~~

-The global data flow library is used by extending the class ``DataFlow::Configuration`` as follows:
+You use the global data flow library by extending the class ``DataFlow::Configuration``:

 .. code-block:: ql